aea-JR/psa-scr-qst-tst/readme.md

 ## Supported Questionnaire Input Types (Response Mode)

-The `psa-scr-qst-tst` package supports multiple questionnaire input types, determining how answers are retrieved, submitted, and managed during usage.
+The package supports multiple questionnaire input types, determining how answers are retrieved, submitted, and managed during usage.
 These modes are defined as follows:

 ### **Multiple Submissions (`PSA_QST_INP_TYP_REP`)**
 - **Behavior**: A new set of answers is created every time the questionnaire is filled.
 Existing answers are not retrieved or edited.